- Jun 15, 2017

 With that in mind, let’s talk about how to implement two of the most common types of firewalls, and how they work.

-2 Ways to Implement a Firewall for Your Site
+2 Ways to Implement a Server Firewall

 There are a lot of options available when it comes to firewalls, but today we’re going to focus on two of the easiest to implement: advanced policy firewalls and those based on IP tables.

 Keep in mind that while we support both of these types of firewalls at A2 Hosting, you’ll need root access to implement them.
-This means they will only work for Virtual Private Servers (VPSs) and dedicated ones.
+This means they will only work for Virtual Private Servers (VPS) and dedicated ones.

 1. Configure a Firewall Using IP Tables